gatecheckdev/gatecheck/docs/usage.md

 # Usage

-Gatecheck is designed as a lightweight CLI utility first with configuration flexibility to work in any environment.
+Gatecheck is a lightweight CLI utility for handling security reports.
+It allows bundling reports, listing their contents, validating against configurations, and more.

-Developers can use it on the command line to summarize lengthy reports for a quick view or run an audit locally before pushing code to be handed off to CI/CD.
+Developers can use it to summarize reports, run local audits, cross-reference with EPSS and KEV, and bundle reports for attestation.

-It simplifies cross-referencing with [FIRST's Exploit Prediction Scoring System (EPSS)](https://www.first.org/epss/) API to match CVEs to vulnerability scores that provide more context than just 'critical, high, medium, etc.'.

-Gatecheck also has some additional features to make bundling reports for attestation and archiving easy.
+Run `gatecheck --help` for available commands.

+Key commands:
+- `gatecheck bundle`: Bundle reports into a .gcb file.
+- `gatecheck config`: Generate or manage config files.
+- `gatecheck list`: List contents of reports or bundles.
+- `gatecheck validate`: Validate reports against config.
+- `gatecheck download`: Download EPSS or KEV data.

+See CLI Reference for details.